 - U.S. citizen or eligible non-citizen (i.e. non-resident alien, citizen of U.S. Territory)

 - Enrolled in an eligible program.
-All degree programs at BGSP are eligible.
+All regular Master's and Doctoral degree programs at BGSP are eligible.

 - Good academic standing (Satisfactory Academic Progress): Students are required to make Satisfactory Academic Progress in their program of study to maintain eligibility for Federal Student Aid.
 To achieve this, students must be in good academic standing, meaning they are progressing through the program, earning passing grades and making up any incomplete grades by the deadline.
 Students are considered to have fallen out of good academic standing if they are not progressing at the minimum completion pace of 67% or if they are placed on probation.
 For information about the criteria for being placed on probation, please refer to the Student Handbook.
 Students that do not meet this requirement are not eligible to receive financial aid and may go into repayment until they are once again in good standing.